ankitdutta318/apna_bank/README.md

 ---

-This was the brief details about this project.
+This was a brief description of this project.
 Make sure to give it a Try.

 Always open for any suggestion and feedbacks.
 _Thank You_ :)